 #3 – Water Filtration

 Water filters screen out particles and are effective against pathogens down to a certain size.
-Many filters are unable to catch the tiny viruses.
-Water purifiers filter out chemicals and biological contaminants, as well as using another method to kill the viruses that may get through the filter.
+Many filters are unable to catch tiny viruses.
+Water purifiers filter out chemicals and biological contaminants, as well as use another method to kill the viruses that may get through the filter.

 I prefer to disinfect the water before filtering it.
 The filter may remove the chemical taste and odor, making it more pleasant to drink.
 The cleaner the water, the longer the filter will last.